RobertAhlin/dup-app/README.md

 ## 📝 Project Commands
 - run `npm install` to install dependencies
+- run `npm run dev` to start in /backend
-- run `npm run dev` to start the development server
+- run `npm run dev` to start in /frontend
 - run `npm run build` to build the project for production
 - run `npm run initdb` to initialize the database